tpatterson1996/lcc-metadata-manual/record/main/record-main-copy.md

 **REQUIRED: **Enter **the LCC Network Data Steward **as a "pointOfContact."

-The LCC Network Data Steward will serve as the long term contact/backup if LCC staff are not available.
+The LCC Network Data Steward will serve as the long term contact/backup.
 This way, users have a point of contact even if there is a positional change within an organization.
 The LCC Network Data Steward should be included in addition to any point of contact that you want to add from your organization

 See the [Contact ](/product-entry-guidance/contact-entry-guidance.md)Section for Information on how to add the LCC Network Data Steward contact.

 **BEST MANAGEMENT PRACTICE:** Enter your LCC as "pointOfContact."
 See the [Contact ](/product-entry-guidance/contact-entry-guidance.md)Section for Information on how to add an LCC contact.

 ![](/assets/point_of_contacts.png)